 Here, system (\ref{2D-model-1}) is called the two-dimensional Tyson-Hong-Thron-Novak circadian oscillator model (the THTN model for short).

-Although the THTN model has the lower dimension than that of the original system (\ref{3D-model-1}), there are two of big obstacles in analyzing its dynamics, that is, the THTN model possesses multiple parameters and is topologically equivalent to a high-order polynomial system.
-In order to explore the properties of the THTN model, Tyson et al. \cite{Tyson-etal-99} numerically studied the periods of limit cycles as the parameters $K$ and $k_{1}$ were varied and other parameters were fixed, and found that the THTN model has a limit cycle with a period of about 24 hours in a large parameters domain of $(K, k_{1})$.
+Although the THTN model has the lower dimension than that of the original system (\ref{3D-model-1}), there are two obstacles in analyzing its dynamics, that is, the THTN model possesses multiple parameters and is topologically equivalent to a high-order polynomial system.
+In order to explore the properties of the THTN model, Tyson et al. \cite{Tyson-etal-99} numerically studied the periods of limit cycles by varying $(K,k_{1})$ and fixing other parameters, and found that the THTN model has a limit cycle with a period of about 24 hours in a large parameters domain of $(K, k_{1})$.
 Simon and Volford \cite{Simon-Volford-06} used the parametric representation method to study the properties of equilibria and bifurcation curves by varying $(v_{p}, k_{1}$) and fixing other parameters.
 Goussis and Najm \cite{Goussis-Najm-06} numerically compared the differences of periodic solutions in the original system (\ref{3D-model-1}) and the THTN model.
-Jiang et al. \cite{Jiang-etal-17} numerically studied the effects of several model parameters on the the periods of circadian oscillators, and pointed out that it is greatly reasonable to apply the THTN model to study the periodic behaviors in the original system (\ref{3D-model-1}).
+Jiang et al. \cite{Jiang-etal-17} numerically studied the effects of several model parameters on the the periods of circadian oscillations, and pointed out that it is greatly reasonable to apply the THTN model to study the periodic behaviors in the original system (\ref{3D-model-1}).

 In the actual experiment, it is greatly important to investigate the effects of the model parameters on the periodic behaviors in circadian oscillator models.
 Our goal is to investigate the effects of the rates of mRNA degradation and synthesis on the periodic behaviors in the THTN model.
-In the current paper we focus on the cases that the rate of mRNA degradation is much fast or slow, that is, the rate $k_{m}$ is sufficiently large or small.
+In particular, we focus on the cases that the rate of mRNA degradation is much high or low, that is, the rate $k_{m}$ is sufficiently large or small.
 The analysis of the THTN model with general $k_{m}$ is a more complicated problem, it will be studied in future work.
-In the final section, we also point out that the THTN model is topologically equivalent to a Li\'enard-like equation, then it is possible to study the global dynamics of the THTN model with general $k_{m}$ and the effects of the model parameters on the periods of circadian oscillators by the techniques used to Li\'enard equations.
+In the final section, we also point out that the THTN model is topologically equivalent to a Li\'enard-like equation.
+This structure is helpful to study the global dynamics of the THTN model with general $k_{m}$ and the effects of the model parameters on the periods of circadian oscillators.